 Maintaining Wood Charcuterie Boards

 To get the most use out of your wood charcuterie board after finishing it, you need to clean and maintain it properly.
 For example, baking soda sprinkled on, wet and wiped off can help remove stains, and a fresh lemon rubbed on the wood surface helps oxidize organic material left behind to remove smells and stains.
-A quick wipe-down from time to time with the finish you used on your wood charcuterie board helps keep it looking lustrous and brings it back to its original matte state.
+A quick wipe-down from time to time with our new cutting board oil will helps keep it looking lustrous and brings it back to its original matte state.

 Keep in mind that cleaning solvents aren’t good choices for maintaining charcuterie boards as they can seep into the pores and spoil your finish plus leave behind noxious chemicals.
 Additionally, never use alcohol to clean your butcher block or cutting board as it dries out the wood surface and leaves the material vulnerable to drying and cracking.
 If you must sterilize your charcuterie board, use diluted bleach plus soap and water instead to help preserve the finish.